 I replied with my short answer.
 Here is my long list in progress.
 In these turbulent times we need to remember who God is and that He is in control.
 We can find calm amid chaos, comfort during crisis, peace in a panicked world because:

-ALPHA, He is the Almighty, Anointed One. — JESUS is Alive!
-He is my All-in-All.
+ALPHA, He is Almighty, He is the Anointed One. — He is Alive!
 He is the Answer, and the Answer for All that Ails Us.
 He is my All-in-All.
 He is Adonai.

 BURDEN Bearer and the Bondage Breaker.
 He is Beautiful and Blameless; He is Bulwark and Bastion.
-He is the Balm of Gilead.
+He is He is the Balm of Gilead.
 He is our Banner.
 He is the Bridge and the Bridegroom.

 And HE is —

 COMING!—Are you ready? — He is the Christ; He is the Cure.
 He is Creator and Cornerstone.
-And yes—JESUS is My Crutch.
+And yes—JESUS is my Comfort and my Crutch.
 I like to lean on Him.

 HE is the —

 DESIRE of Nations, the Divine Deliverer, the Designer of our Destiny.
-He is the Devil-damner and the Defeater of Death and our great Defender.
+Jesus is the Devil-damner and the Defeater of Death and our great Defender.
 He is The Dayspring; He is The Door.